Criminal Defense Attorney for Lakeland, FL

 We fight DUI cases after an arrest in Lakeland, FL, and throughout Polk County, FL.
 Contact us to find out more about:

-- possible penalties and punishments for a first DUI;
+• possible penalties and punishments for a first DUI;

-- the DUI “refusal” to submit to a breath, blood or urine test of your alcohol content or the presence of any controlled substance;
+• the DUI “refusal” to submit to a breath, blood, or urine test of your alcohol content or the presence of any controlled substance;

-- a high blow on the breathalyzer used in Polk County, Florida, called the Intoxilyzer 8000; or
+• a high blow on the breathalyzer used in Polk County, Florida, called the Intoxilyzer 8000; or

-- DUI with property damage or bodily injury.
+• DUI with property damage or bodily injury.

 Even for a first DUI arrest, you should contact us to find out why we always recommend contesting the administrative suspension of your driver’s license.

 If the DUI officer triggered an administrative suspension of your driver’s license with the Department of Highway Safety and Motor Vehicles (DHSMV) then you have the right to demand a formal review hearing to contest that suspension.
-The hearing takes place at the Bureau of Administrative Reviews office in Tampa, FL.

 Domestic Violence Battery Investigations in Lakeland, FL

 Each of the four patrol squads in Lakeland employs a DART Officer and DART Team squad leader who provides guidance and support to other patrol officers that respond to domestic violence calls.
-Officers with the Lakeland Police Department often tell the person arrested that if a domestic violence call is made then “someone is going to jail.”

-The officers are trained to make an arrest based on probable cause even if other physical evidence and testimony might contradict the alleged victim’s version of the events.
+The officers are trained to make an arrest based on probable cause, even if other physical evidence and testimony might contradict the alleged victim’s version of the events.

 Additional Resources

-Address for the Lakeland Police Department228 South Massachusetts Avenue
+Address for the Lakeland Police Department

 Lakeland, Florida 33801